 Be a Voice For the Voiceless

 We all desire to live lives that matter and that make a difference.
 Some dream of the day when they will hold revival meetings across the state.
 Others see themselves leading the worship service at the largest church in town, attended by thousands.
 Then the soft whisper comes to our ear and to our heart, “Care for the fatherless and the widows.”
 This is a calling that Jesus has given to every member of His Church, regardless of gender, race, economic position, or education.
 We may only have the crumbs that fall from our table to share, but even this offering will come as a blessing to the destitute widows and abandoned children.
-These forgotten members of Christ’s Body suffer silence, far away and unknown to Christians here in America.
+These forgotten members of Christ’s Body suffer in silence, far away and unknown to Christians here in America.
 They have no way to make their needs known or to even ask us for our prayers.
 As winter arrives, they endure the cold without adequate clothing or warm coats and shoes.
-When their supply of firewood is depleted, they burn pieces of furniture or old clothing.
-The poor widows heat water and pour it into two-liter soda bottles to place in their beds at night.
+When their supply of firewood is depleted, they burn pieces of paper and slithers of rotten wood.
+The poor widows heat bricks and rocks in their stove to place in their beds at night.
 This is the life of the poor in Romania.

 Have you heard the call to become a voice for the voiceless?
 You may feel like you are unqualified and have few talents to offer.
 If you have a heart of compassion for the children and the poor, then you already possess the most important qualification.